gabrieltempass/streamlit-navigation-bar/README.md

 Set the page value that will be returned by clicking on the logo (if there is one).
 For a non-clickable logo, set this to `None`.

+**urls** : `dict of str: str`, optional</br>
+A dictionary with the page name as the key and an external URL as the value.
+The page name must be contained in the `pages` list.
+The URL will open in a new window or tab.

 **styles** : `dict of str: dict of str: str`, optional</br>
 A dictionary with the HTML tag name as the key and another dictionary to style it as the value.
 In the second dictionary, the key is a CSS property and the